 This part of the process is called the canje (exchange) and is handled by the immigration office in Mexico.
 Eventually, you exchange your 30-day visa for temporary residency with permission to work.

 If you own a business in Mexico, you also require permission to work.

-Additionally, you will need to prove that your business has been operating and paying taxes for a minimum of three months.
-Only then can a Mexican business offer employment to a foreigner, even to the owner.
+Additionally, you must prove that your business has been operating and paying taxes for at least three months.
+Only then can a Mexican business employ a foreigner, even the owner.